-WHO declares highest alert over monkeypox
+Monkeypox: WHO declares highest alert over outbreak

 - Published